StevenWangNPU/SALE_TKDE2021/README.md

 # Adaptive Local Embedding Learning for Semi-supervised Dimensionality Reduction, TKDE 2021, to appear.

 A semi-supervised locality-preserved dimensionality reduction method for dealing with non-Gaussian distribution data.

+ALLDA_semi.m is the main function, and others are sub-function.
+Please remove the null space of data via PCA before you run this code, otherwise the algorithm maybe not convergent.

 Please cite this paper via